 “Full frame”.
-Does this saying baffle you?
+Does this term baffle you?
 Do you pretend to know what it is because you’re afraid no one will take you seriously if you say, “well um…I don’t know exactly what that means”?
 Or maybe you do have a clue but could just use a refresher.
-Honestly, it has only just recently made full sense to me and I’m going to explain it in simple terms and not allow this to get too technical.
-So please excuse the baby talk, but I desperately wish someone had been this plain with me.
-I may have had a clue a bit sooner.
+Please excuse the baby talk, but I desperately wish someone had been this plain with me.

 Full frame sensor vs. cropped sensor

-Now, funny as it seems, it was only 9 years ago that a camera manufacturer (Canon) even produced a DSLR camera with a ‘full frame’ sensor (‘full frame’ meaning equivalent to 35mm film).
+Now, funny as it seems, it was only 9 years ago (2002) that a camera manufacturer (Canon) produced a DSLR camera with a sensor equivalent to 35mm film.
 It was Canon’s marketing ploy to call the 35mm equivalent digital camera ‘full frame’ and the others ‘crop sensor’.
 This was to make those without a ‘full frame’ camera feel that they only had half a camera.
 And doesn’t it feel that way?
 You may see comparison images below and feel that you’re missing out.
-But you’re not at all…you just have to know what lens to put on your ‘cropped sensor’ camera to get the field of view that you’re looking for.
+But you’re not.
+You just have to know what lens to put on your camera to get the field of view that you’re looking for.
 So just to clarify…the more politically correct term for the full frame camera is ’35mm equivalent camera’.
 But whatever you call it, remember…you don’t have half a camera just because yours isn’t ‘full frame’.

 A myth to unravel…

 There are always urban legends surrounding seemingly superior pieces of equipment like the almighty full frame camera.
 Most commonly is that of DOF (depth of field).
-People rave about how the DOF is ‘sooo much better on a full frame camera, dahling’.
+People rave about how the DOF is ‘sooo much better on a full frame camera’.
 By ‘better’ I mean that you can supposedly get smoother bokeh (background blur) with a full frame camera.
-But I think you’ll notice in the above example images that the background has pretty much the same amount of smooth blur in both images.
-But for the techies out there, here are a few stats I found here:
+For the techies out there, here are a few stats I found here:

 - Using the same lens on a crop sensor camera and a full frame body, the crop sensor camera image has 1.6x LESS depth of field than the 35mm image would have (but they would be different images of course since the field of view would be different).